-An incident-specific RRT may be activated in accordance with the NCP and/or Region 8 policy when a discharge or release:
+An incident-specific RRT may be activated as necessary for response operations tailored to the geographic location and nature of the incident and in accordance with the NCP and/or Region 8 policy when a discharge or release:

-- Exceeds the response capabilities available to the Federal OSC in the place where it occurs; - Transects state, regional, or international boundaries; - Poses a substantial threat to public health, welfare, or to the environment, or to regionally significant amounts of property; - Is a worst-case discharge (WCD); - Necessitates chemical countermeasures.
+- Exceeds the response capabilities available to the Federal OSC in the place where it occurs; - Transects state, regional, or international boundaries; - Poses a substantial threat to public health, welfare, or to the environment, or to regionally significant amounts of property; - Is a worst-case discharge (WCD); or - Necessitates chemical countermeasures.

 The RRT will be activated upon request from the Federal OSC or from any RRT representative to the chair of the RRT.
-Requests can be made by phone, email, or other means.
+Typically, RRT activation will be made by calendar invite to the members who are required for the incident specific RRT.
+However, requests can be made by phone, email, or other means, particularly if a member does not respond to the invite notification.

-Requests for RRT activation shall subsequently be confirmed in writing and/or in email.
 Local requests for RRT activation must be made through the state RRT member.
-An incident-specific RRT activation may take place by telephone, by assembly, or by email.
+An incident-specific RRT meeting may take place by telephone, by assembly, or by email.
+For incident-specific activations, participation by RRT member agencies will relate to the technical nature of the incident and its geographic location.
+When the RRT is activated, state government representatives and tribes have the same status as any federal member of the RRT.
 Levels of activation are listed below: